History of Macau: 1637–1844: Decline

-In 1685, the privileged position of the Portuguese in trade with China ended, following a decision by the Kangxi Emperor of China to allow trade with all foreign countries.
+In 1685, Macau ceased to be the exclusive entry point into China for Europeans, following a decision by the Kangxi Emperor of China to allow trade with all foreign countries.
 Over the next century, Britain, the Dutch Republic, France, Denmark, Sweden, the United States and Russia moved in, establishing factories and offices in Guangzhou and Macau.
 British trading dominance in the 1790s was unsuccessfully challenged by a combined French and Spanish naval squadron at the Macau Incident of 27 January 1799.

+In the late 18th and early 19th centuries, Macau faced a major crisis in the form of widespread piracy in the Pearl River Delta, which devastated the region and threatened to cut-off the cities shipping.
+The Guangdong Pirate Confederation, led by the notorious Cheung Po Tsai was however defeated at the Battle of the Tigers Mouth while the notable judge Miguel José d'Arriaga Brum da Silveira obtained from the Qing government a general amnesty for the pirates, in an effort to disarm them.